-School transgender bathroom policy in question - Farmville
+Schools decide upon transgender bathroom policy - Farmville

-School transgender bathroom policy in question
+Schools decide upon transgender bathroom policy

-Cumberland County Public Schools (CuCPS) has not yet made a decision concerning transgender student bathroom use in the school building, according to Cumberland County School Superintendent Chip Jones.

-School systems across the commonwealth have been asked to align their policies on the treatment of transgender students with the policies of the state Department of Education before the beginning of the new school year.
+Transgender students at Buckingham and Cumberland County Public Schools will be allowed to use the bathroom/facility which corresponds with their gender identity as school officials adopt new nondiscrimination policies.

 A state law approved in early 2020 asked the Virginia Department of Education to provide model policies to school boards that comply with nondiscrimination laws, maintain a safe and supportive learning environment free from discrimination and harassment and that prevent bullying and harassment.

-Note: This article has been updated from its original version after clarification from officials.